MathBunny/MathBunny.github.io/README.md

 ####Future Upgrades:
 * Update project list to include Newton Raphson
-* Implement `software.horatiulazu.ca` redirect
+* Add simple HTML5/Javascript games on software website
 * Add images for the scrolling newsfeed
-* Use minify to reduce footprint on HTML/JS files

 #####Updated as of: April 7, 2016